 My name is Kajsa Hallberg Adu.
 I was born in the early 1980s in northern Sweden.
 I grew up with my three siblings in a culturally rich (and sometimes a bit crazy) family on an island in southern Sweden, Gotland.

 After leaving high school and my family, I volunteered at the World Expo 2ooo in Hannover, Germany and my interest in international life blossomed.
 I studied in Georgia, U.S.A. before coming back to Sweden for my Bachelor’s in Political Science at Uppsala University.
-During studying, I met an interesting young man from Ghana.
+During studying, I met a man from Ghana.
 For the subsequent Master’s degree, I had the opportunity of interning for the Swedish foreign ministry in Paris.

+This blog is my home on the Internet.
 Thanks for reading it!

 Archived pages from earlier versions of this site: